jeniyat/StackOverflowNER/Readme.md

 # Dataset and Model for Fine-grained Software Entity Extraction

+This repository contains all the code and data proposed in the paper:  **Code and Named Entity Recognition in  StackOverflow**

 Please check the `code/NER/` folder for the source code of our NER tagger.

 Please check the `resources/annotated_ner_data/` folder for our annotated data with software-domain named entities.

-If you use the code or the data, please cite the following paper: **Code and Named Entity Recognition in StackOverflow** as below:

 To cite the data or the code included in this repository, please use the following bibtex entry: